Pigmice2733/peregrine-frontend/docs/docs.md

   key: string
   // the ID of the realm the event belongs to realmId?: string
-  // the ID of the schema attached to the event schemaId?: string
   // from TBA short name
   name: string
   // abbreviated district name